politeauthority/docker-pretty-ps/README.md

 Use ```docker-pretty-ps``` to get all running containers, stopped containers, search for containers.
 You can do all this in a beautiful, colored, long output with only the data you requested.
 Narrow your request with a search against containers with a name matching a search phrase; such as ```docker-pretty-ps webserver```.

 ## Most Basic Example
 run ```docker-pretty-ps``` to get output of all currently running containers, or inlcude an optional argument to search containers who's name match a phrase.
 Need to collect containers with multiple different phrases?
-Just comma sepperate them (```docker-pretty-ps web,mail```)
+Just comma sepperate them, like so ```docker-pretty-ps web,mail```
 ```
 $ docker-pretty-ps web
 Currently running containers with: web, mail